WanderingPenwing/Calcifer/README.md

 Added multi line tab and shift+tab
 Added Ctrl+E : comment multiline
-Fixed Ctr+Z (was already in library, tried to make my own, and then found the better one) Added indent recognition (when there is a line break, the indentaion level is kept)
+Fixed Ctr+Z (was already in library, tried to make my own, and then found the better one) Added indent recognition (when there is a line break, the indentation level is kept)

+# 1.0.3 :
+Added Ctrl+T : turn 4 spaces into tab across the whole document